 My grandma always used to say, “The body is like a car.
 If you don’t give it gas, it won’t go.”
 Grandma was right about breakfast being the most important meal of the day because it starts up the metabolism.
 While sleeping, metabolism shuts down, breathing slows and heart rate decreases.
 It is important to eat soon after waking to let your body know it’s time to rev the engine.
 Otherwise, your metabolic rate will not reach its optimal level until food is consumed.

 Eat small meals frequently

 Aim for 5 or 6 small meals a day spaced apart by three hours.
-After three hours without food, your metabolism begins to slow down to keep you safe.
+After three hours without food, your metabolism begins to slow down in order to keep you safe.
 Eating meals and snacks frequently throughout the day keeps the metabolism active.
 It basically retrains the body and also triggers the parasympathetic nervous versus the sympathetic (fight or flight) nervous system, which will help keep our moods happy and stress levels low because the body “feels safe” from starvation.
 Note: eating less than 1.200 calories per day will slow metabolism, forcing the body to conserve energy.

 Pass the hot pepper

 Spicy foods like red pepper chili flakes, cayenne pepper or others that turn up the heat have metabolism-enhancing effects.
 They have been shown to increase metabolic rate by 20 percent for approximately 30 minutes after consumption.